TheNinza/dsa-visualizer/public/theory/oda.md

-# What is One Dimentional Array?
+# What is One Dimensional Array?

 A simple array may be created when the variables grouped together conceptually appear as a single row.
 This is known as a one-dimensional array.
 A single or one dimensional array declaration has the following form,